-This case is but a type of hundreds of others which have made life assurance a term of evil import in the north of England.
-In Blackburn a common loiterer about the market place is insured in various companies for £9,000.
-He is aware of the fact that death will materially increase his commercial value, but so long as his income of a few shillings is supplemented by fees for signing insurance papers "he does not care how long the thing goes on."
-This poor wretch is respectably connected, and once held a decent position in society, but a life of dissipation has brought him into the web of the insurance speculator, whence he will never escape, save in a coffin.
-In another case a man who spends a large portion of his time in the workhouse is insured for £3,880, and in a third a hawker of bags of coal, who, living, is worth hardly the clothes upon his back, will as a corpse be valued at £1,900.
 Many of the mirerable beings thus traded upon are totally unconscious of the enormous sums which are involved when they "sign a bit o' paper" for a "friend" and a drink.
 In one instance, a poor sickly weaver, who is insured in one office alone for £1,000, when asked whether he knew the amount of his insurance replied.
 "Well, nobbut a few pounds.
 20 or 30, happen."
 He admitted that he had never paid the premiums, and that he did not know the person who had acted as referee.
 Further investigation showed that the policy had been effected by an intermediary, who, in consideration of a portion of the commission, had served to conceal the identity of the insurer.

 Gambling in lives, like gambling in stocks or on the turf, not infrequently involves loss to the gambler.
 Some of the wrecks of humanity who are the special objects of the solicitude of the speculator display a most unexpected tenacity to their thread of life.
 With one foot in the grave, they yet manage to keep the other out for an unconscionable time.
 Even the constant supply of neat brandy with which their patrons indulge them with the view of assisting them speedily to a better world is often ineffectual.
 Nay, it seems only to increase the vitality of the remaining leg.
-One typical case will suffice as an instance.
-A certain feeble and apparently moribund old fellow has been the subject of very particular attention from the speculating fraternity, who have insured him wholesale.
-His signature to policies has been eagerly sought after, and he has revelled in unlimited supplies of spirits for years.
+One typical case will suffice as an instance, A certain feeble and apparently moribund old fellow has been the subject of very particular attention from the speculating fraternity, who have insured him wholesale.
+His signature to policies has been eagerly sought after, and he has reveiled in unlimited supplies of spirits for years.
 He has, however, proved himself an uncommonly tough morsel for his patrons.
-Racked by cough, afflicted with rheumatism, he yet "lags superfluous on the stage," and not a few policies on his life have been allowed to lapse.
-One speculator alone has paid more than £10 above what he will recerve when the hardy old fellow's final ad-um is ut, red.
-Doubtless the wonder will be that these consideres against the insurance compaties are possible.
-The system, however, is very simple.
-The speculators are in league with the more nescrapaious insurance agents, from whom they receive a portion of the commission the companies allow on new policies.
-They not as the areat's touts, and after taking an inventory of the victim's prospens of a reasonably early death, induce him or her so be insured.
-This done, the rest is easy, for with the agent cooperating with him the speculator has little difficulty in hoodwinking the company and palming upon it a life which, were the true facts made known, would be accepted on no conditions whatever.
-It's a mistake to suppose that the social lion is the king of beasts.
+Racked by cough, afflicted with rhoumatism, he yet "lags superfluous on the stage," and not a few policies on his life have been allowed to lapse.
+One speculator above has paid there into a million of the Do do los the wonder will be that these complianting agricult the function com-"Love affair?
+Married out of the protes are possible.
+The system, however, is very site pla.
+The succumbers and In fearme with the more as every a ray insurvive agents, from whom they could a partion of the common ion the com-"Ettimed his spiritual life and he mar- public allow on new policies, They act row multipearly death, induce him or her to be incured.
+This done, the rost is may, for with the agent cooperating with him the spoon ator has thus difficulty in for telling father, an' now I suppose I shall catch it again from father. "-Life,